• Home»

 • Trust

-The NRS 86.176 also allows companies to reserve their preferred name for 90 days.
-During the said period, no LLC can use or reserve the chosen name without the consent of the company.
-Owners can reserve a name by sending an application to the Secretary of State.
+NRS 86.176 also allows companies to reserve their preferred name for 90 days.
+During this period, no LLC can use or reserve the chosen name without the company’s consent.
+Owners can reserve a name by applying to the Secretary of State.

-The state will not require the company to list the members, directors, and shareholders of the LLC since it chose to be anonymous.
-However, the articles of organization still mandate the company to provide the registered agent of the LLC.
+The state will not require the company to list the LLC’s members, directors, and shareholders, as the company has chosen to remain anonymous.
+However, the articles of organization still mandate the company to provide the LLC’s registered agent.

-You must compile the required paperwork and file them with the Secretary of State.
+You must compile the required paperwork and file it with the Secretary of State.
 For instance, Nevada requires the following documents:

 • Articles of organization